stlucasgarcia/mob/README.md

 [![Latest Release][release]][release]

 The project's main purpose is helping students to organize themselves through Moodle API built in a Discord Bot with more functionalities.
+IF you wish to use this bot with your Moodle, contact us and we will help you to set it up.

 The bot's features include: